Sorry, I have a memory like a sieve!

 Brain performance expert and author of the ‘SuperBrain’ Mindvalley Quest Jim Kwik insists that memory isn’t something we ‘have’; it’s something we ‘do’.
 And we have the power to change it and consistently improve all the time – even as we get older.

-Our memory isn’t a fixed element of who we are, no matter what you’ve been told. ⠀
+Our memory isn’t a fixed element of who we are, no matter what we’ve been told.

 Although Jim is now a globally celebrated memory expert, coaching Hollywood stars from the lights of Will Smith and Hugh Jackman and entrepreneurs like Richard Branson and Elon Musk to name a few, it hasn’t always been this way.

 When Jim Kwik was just 9 years old, he overheard his teachers engaging in a conversation about him in the corner of the classroom.
 Whether they thought he wasn’t paying attention or that he simply wasn’t smart enough to understand, the words he was about to hear would forge his life path right then and there.

 ‘That’s him…that’s the boy with the broken brain!’